standardebooks/manual/9-metadata.rst

 These elements describe the SE producer who produced the ebook for the Standard Ebooks project.

 #.
-Producer names must sound like complete real names.
+Producer names must sound like complete real names, i.e., they must have at least a first initial and full last name.
 Anonymous producers are allowed, and if the producer is anonymous then the value for the producer’s :html:`<dc:contributor>` element is :string:`Anonymous`.

 #.
 If there is more than one producer, the first producer is :value:`producer-1`, the second :value:`producer-2`, and so on.